-Finding arguments that negate plant and grain based diets are few and far in between, as they have been studied and pushed since 1974 when the USDA released this food pyramid, telling us to eat mostly grains, while limiting our fat and meat consumption.
+Finding arguments that negate plant and grain-based diets are few and far between, as they have been studied and pushed since 1974 when the USDA released this food pyramid, telling us to eat mostly grains while limiting our fat and meat consumption.
 The basis of those recommendations was the fact that most people needed more nutrition, not less.
 Calories had to be maximized for both cost and density—and what is typically the best way to get the most caloric bang for your buck?
 Carbs.

 The more carbs you eat, the more insulin your pancreas must make.
 Over time, the pancreas is so overworked that it cannot produce insulin anymore.
 This leads to high glucose levels in the blood.
 This condition is known as diabetes.
 34.2 million US adults have diabetes, and 1 in 5 of them don't know they have it, and it is the seventh leading cause of death in the United States.